Tattvam News Today

 Open-source assessments describe the K-6 SLBM as a three-stage, solid-fuel missile, over 12 metres long and roughly 2 metres in diameter, engineered to carry a payload in the 2–3 tonne class.
 The missile is expected to field full MIRV capability, with the ability to deliver several independently targetable nuclear warheads against different targets from a single launch, significantly complicating an adversary’s missile defence planning.

-In terms of performance, the K-6 is categorised by multiple analysts as a hypersonic SLBM, with reported terminal speeds in the region of Mach 7 or more, and a strike range around 8,000 km, placing it in the intercontinental bracket in practical terms.
-Some speculative estimates suggest a potential range envelope of up to 10,000–12,000 km under optimised payload conditions, though such figures remain unconfirmed by official sources and must be treated cautiously.
+In terms of performance, the K-6 is categorised by multiple analysts as a hypersonic SLBM, with reported terminal speeds in the region of Mach 7 or more and a strike range around 8,000 km, placing it in the intercontinental bracket in practical terms.
+Some speculative estimates suggest a potential range of up to 10,000–12,000 km under optimised payload conditions, though such figures remain unconfirmed and should be treated cautiously.

 While K-15 and K-4 were tailored to the displacement and hull form of the ~6,000–7,000 tonne Arihant-class, the K-6 SLBM is clearly aimed at a new generation of larger ballistic missile submarines.
-The existing boats can carry a mix of 12 K-15s or four K-4s, but they are widely considered too small to house the much larger K-6, especially in the numbers required for a robust deterrent patrol load-out.
+The existing boats can carry a mix of 12 K-15s or four K-4s, but they are widely considered too small to house the much larger K-6.

-To unlock the full potential of the K-6, India is reported to be working on the S-5 class of nuclear-powered ballistic missile submarines, projected at around 13,000 tonnes submerged and equipped with up to 16 dedicated missile tubes.
-With K-6 SLBMs loaded, an S-5 SSBN on patrol in the northern or central Indian Ocean could hold at risk targets across mainland China, much of Eurasia, and beyond, without venturing into vulnerable choke points or near-adversary littorals.
+To unlock the full potential of the K-6, India is reported to be working on the S-5 class of nuclear-powered ballistic missile submarines, projected at around 13,000 tonnes submerged and equipped with up to 16 missile tubes.
+With K-6 SLBMs loaded, an S-5 SSBN on patrol in the Indian Ocean could hold at risk targets across China and Eurasia without approaching contested waters.

 Development Status and Testing Trajectory

-Publicly available information on nuclear delivery systems in India remains limited by design, but several open reports through 2025 and early 2026 indicate that the K-6 SLBM has moved beyond the conceptual stage.
-A former senior scientist associated with the BrahMos programme publicly confirmed that DRDO has been working on an 8,000 km class K-6 SLBM, suggesting that major sub-systems and ground-test phases are either completed or well advanced.
+Public information remains limited, but open reports through 2025 and early 2026 indicate that the K-6 SLBM has moved beyond the conceptual stage.
+A former senior DRDO-associated scientist has confirmed work on an 8,000 km-class SLBM, suggesting that key subsystems and ground-testing phases are advanced.

 Strategic Impact on India’s Nuclear Triad